-There is hope for youthful sexual offenders if they receive intensive multi-faceted treatment that targets their individual patterns and needs.
-Cove PREP is committed to providing that treatment.
+There is hope for youthful sexual offenders if they receive intensive multifaceted treatment that targets their individual patterns and needs.
+Cove PREP, a treatment facility in Torrance, Pennsylvania, is committed to providing these services.

-- Through Cognitive-Behavioral treatment, residents learn to understand the history, feelings, thoughts, and behaviors that become part of a dysfunctional cycle and the effects of those behaviors on their victims.
-The opportunity to change behavior is created once residents learn to recognize and identify the feelings and distorted thoughts and beliefs that allow sexual offending to occur.
+Cognitive behavioral therapy (CBT): CBT sessions help residents understand how their history, feelings, thoughts, and behaviors can contribute to dysfunctional cycles.
+Through CBT, residents also learn to recognize the effects of their behaviors on their victims.
+The opportunity to change behavior is created once residents learn to identify the distorted feelings, thoughts, and beliefs that allow sexual offending to occur.

 Cove PREP does not utilize any aversive conditioning techniques.
 Polygraph testing is available for use on a case-by-case basis.